syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Charts.md

 The chart data can be set through the object array or can be loaded from the excel stream.
 The specific range of the data from the excel file can be used to set chart data.

-The following code snippet illustrates the chart data loaded from the excel file.
+The following code example illustrates the chart data loaded from the excel file.

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Add section to the document
+//Adds section to the document

 IWSection sec = document.AddSection();

-//Add paragraph to the section
+//Adds paragraph to the section

 IWParagraph paragraph = sec.AddParagraph();

-//Load the excel file as stream
+//Loads the excel file as stream

 Stream excelStream = File.OpenRead("Excel_Template.xlsx");

-//Create and Append chart to the paragraph with excel stream as parameter
+//Creates and Appends chart to the paragraph with excel stream as parameter

 WChart chart = paragraph.AppendChart(excelStream, 1, "B2:C6", 470, 300);

-//Set chart type and title
+//Sets chart type and title

 chart.ChartType = OfficeChartType.Column_Clustered;